-The standards applied in these interim condensed consolidated financial statements are those in issue as at 28 February 2021 and are effective for annual periods beginning on or after 1 January 2021.
-Entities with annual periods beginning after 1 January 2021 must consider the impact of new standards and interpretations and amendments that become effective after 1 January 2021, but before or at the beginning of the annual period of the entity.
-Users of this publication are advised to check that there has been no change in the requirements of IFRS between 28 February 2021 and the date on which their financial statements are authorised for issue.
-In accordance with paragraph 30 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, specific disclosure requirements apply for standards and interpretations issued but not yet effective.
+The standards applied in these interim condensed consolidated financial statements are those in issue as at 28 February 2022 and are effective for annual periods beginning on or after 1 January 2022.
+Entities with annual periods beginning after 1 January 2022 must consider the impact of new standards and interpretations and amendments that become effective after 1 January 2022, but before or at the beginning of the annual period of the entity.
+Users of this publication are advised to check that there has been no change in the requirements of IFRS between 28 February 2022 and the date on which their financial statements are authorised for issue.
+In accordance with paragraph 30 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, specific disclosure requirements applicable to complete financial statements apply for standards and interpretations issued but not yet effective, which may serve as guidance for disclosures in interim condensed financial statements.
 Furthermore, if the financial year of an entity is other than the calendar year, new and revised standards applied in these interim condensed consolidated financial statements may not be applicable.

-For an overview of the upcoming changes in standards and interpretations, please refer to our IFRS Update publication.
+For an overview of the upcoming changes in standards and interpretations, please refer to our New Australian accounting pronouncements publication.